 We link to the github issue discussions from the terms in the cv via the doap:bug-database annotation property

+CV term deprecation policy

+_purgatory clean up

 Top Level Ontology usage

 There are a few top and upper level ontologies (TLO) already established.
 From BFO, OBILight & BioTopLight (btl2), we choose btl2 as top level ontology to guide our CV upper level development.
 The reason was that the WP2 leads are involved in the btl2 development (fast to react) and it provides a proper set of object properties (close to Relations Ontology).
 At the moment only a few relations from unit ontology (UO) are used.
 Bridges from btl2 to BFO and other prominent TLOs exist and we can at some later point still switch the TLO, as we do not use any axioms (It is only ~10 classes, so rebinning will be quick).
 It can be argued why we use a TLO when developing a CV not an Ontology.
 There has already been a case where the TLO provided modeling restrictions that allowed an automatic DL reasoner to discover CV modelling errors, e.g. https://github.com/nmrML/nmrML/issues/62